IQSS/dataverse/doc/sphinx-guides/source/developers/windows.rst

   ping www.google.com

-If you do not have internet connection try add in ``/etc/wsl.conf``
+If you do not have an internet connection try adding it in ``/etc/wsl.conf``

 .. code-block:: bash